Research and Creative Works Symposium

 - Poster Presentations provide an opportunity to display your research.
 They often combine visual and textual content, such as tables, graphs, images, and citations.

-- Creative Works and Exhibitions showcase all forms of visual art, including original painting, sculpture, photography, prints, textile arts, drawings, pottery, metal, etc.
+- Creative Works Exhibitions showcase all forms of visual art, including original painting, sculpture, photography, prints, textile arts, drawings, pottery, metal, etc.

 - Performances showcase live performances of all types, including literary readings, theatre, music, or dance.